oscbyspro/DiffableTextViews/Documentation/PatternTextStyles.md

 # PatternTextStyles

-Styles that processes characters laid out in custom patterns of formatting and placeholders.
+Styles that process characters laid out in custom patterns of formatting and placeholders.

 ## Pattern